 1. Plastic containers

-Get rid of any plastic containers that don’t have a lid, or ones that are warped or damaged.
+Get rid of any plastic containers that don’t have a lid (or vice versa).
+As well as any that are warped or damaged.

 2. Papers and pictures on your refrigerator